orizens/orizens.com/src/pages/blog/2017-03-19-guidelines-for-developing-with-angular-ngrxstore-ngrxeffects-aot.md

 I has a very positive experience from the migration process of moving to angular-cli.
 This turned out to be an opportunity to learn new skills:

-  1. Rethinking and restructuring the application&#8217;s directories
+  1. Rethinking and restructuring the application's directories
   2. Learning  how to work with angular-cli features
   3. Learning [several techniques from the community](https://github.com/angular/angular-cli/tree/master/docs/documentation/stories) on migrating to angular-cli
   4. Using the build in scss compilation
   5. Diving into [AOT principles](https://angular.io/docs/ts/latest/cookbook/aot-compiler.html)

-As of the time of writing this post, I haven&#8217;t switched to using angular-cli completely yet.
+As of the time of writing this post, I haven't switched to using angular-cli completely yet.
 I have some thoughts in mind for finding a simpler way of moving between repositories/tools.

 You can [view the history of commits](https://github.com/orizens/echoes-ng2/commits/ng-cli) of the migration process to angular-cli.

-If you&#8217;re looking for **Angular Consulting** / **Front End Consulting**, please consider to approach via the promotion packages below (no strings attached):
+If you're looking for **Angular Consulting** / **Front End Consulting**, please consider to approach via the promotion packages below (no strings attached):

 <div class="row orizens-consulting-packages">
   <div class="col-md-4">